 20+ practice questions focused on Continuous Improvement for Existing Solutions — one of the most tested topics on the AWS Certified Solutions Architect Professional SAP-C02 exam.
 Each question includes a detailed explanation so you learn why the right answer is correct.

-A company runs a containerized application on Amazon ECS with Fargate.
-The application needs to securely access an Amazon S3 bucket.
-The company wants to follow the principle of least privilege.
-What should a solutions architect recommend?
+A company runs a containerized application on Amazon ECS with Fargate launch type.
+The application needs to access an S3 bucket.
+The ECS task role has the necessary S3 permissions.
+However, the application is unable to upload files to S3.
+What is the MOST likely cause?

 +15 more Continuous Improvement for Existing Solutions questions available